 - Urinary tract surgery

-Before Your Pet’s Surgery
+Before Your Dog or Cat’s Surgery

 We recommend that you withhold food and limit your pet’s water intake at least 12 hours before his or her scheduled appointment time, since nausea is a common side effect of anesthesia.
-On the day before your pet’s surgery, we perform a comprehensive physical exam, pre-anesthetic blood work, and any other necessary diagnostic tests to make sure your dog or cat is healthy enough for surgery.
+On the day before your dog or cat’s surgery, we perform a comprehensive physical exam, pre-anesthetic blood work, and any other necessary diagnostic tests to make sure your dog or cat is healthy enough for surgery.
 If no underlying health issues are found, we begin prepping your pet for the procedure.

 First, we place an IV catheter, which we use to administer the anesthesia, fluids, and pain medication.
-Our facility is equipped with state-of-the-art monitoring equipment to monitor all of your pet’s vital signs before, during, and after surgery.
+Our animal hospital is equipped with state-of-the-art monitoring equipment to monitor all of your pet’s vital signs before, during, and after surgery.
 We also have heated tables and blankets in our surgical suite for your pet’s added comfort.
 Then, we begin administering anesthesia until your pet is completely sedated.
 At that time, we proceed with the surgery.

-After Your Pet’s Surgery
+After Your Dog and Cat’s Surgery

-After surgery is complete, we stop the anesthesia supply and move your pet to a recovery area, where we continue to monitor him or her.
+After your dog or cat’s surgery is complete, we stop the anesthesia supply and move your pet to a recovery area, where we continue to monitor him or her.
 We then contact you with a status update and to schedule a pickup time.
 Upon your arrival, we provide you with discharge papers, at-home care instructions, and pain medication to aid in your pet’s recovery.
 If you have any questions at all about any phase of your pet’s surgery, please feel free to contact us.
 We’ll be more than happy to help.